Annet Nyakecho

-Education
+Early life and education

+Nyakecho was born on 27 August 1982.
 In 1994, she completed her Primary Leaving Examinations at Rock View School, Tororo.
 In 1998, attained her Uganda Certificate of Education from Nkono Memorial S.S., Kaliro.
 In 2000, she was awarded a Uganda Advanced Certificate of Education from City High School, Kololo and later joined Makerere University for bachelor's degree in Development Studies (2008).

-Career life
+Career

+Early career

-She was employed as the Research Assistant at MTN Head Office(2000), Nutrition and Early Childhood Development Project, Tororo (2001–2002), and African Centre for Institutional Development, Kampala (2002–2003).
+Nyakecho was employed as the Research Assistant at MTN Head Office(2000), Nutrition and Early Childhood Development Project, Tororo (2001–2002), and African Centre for Institutional Development, Kampala (2002–2003).

-Political life
+Political career

-She served at the Parliament of Uganda as the Member of Foreign Affairs Committee(2011–2013), Member of Budget Committee (2011–2013), Member of Legal and Parliament Affairs Committee (2013–2013), and Vice Chairperson Committee of Science and Technology (2015–2016).
+Nyakecho served at the Parliament of Uganda as the Member of Foreign Affairs Committee(2011–2013), Member of Budget Committee (2011–2013), Member of Legal and Parliament Affairs Committee (2013–2013), and Vice Chairperson Committee of Science and Technology (2015–2016).
 She also served as the Member of Parliament at the Parliament of Uganda in the ninth, tenth and eleventh parliament.

 She served as the chairperson Parliament's Information, Communication and Technology Committee (ICT) but was later dropped from the position by the government Chief Whip Ruth Nankabirwa and replaced by Dokolo North MP Paul Amoru.

 Annet Nyakecho, her husband Levi Otim, brother and many others who were found at the home of former Security Minister, Lt.
 Gen. Henry Tumukunde were arrested and detained.
 She was the national coordinator of Lt.
 Gen. Henry Tumukunde 2021 presidential campaign.